Emily Howard: Early life

 Howard was born in Liverpool, England.
+In 1993 Howard competed in the British Chess championship placing first among the girls, earning her the title of British girls' under-14 champion.
 After completing a degree in mathematics and computer science at Lincoln College, Oxford, Howard studied composition at the Royal Northern College of Music (MMus) and the University of Manchester (PhD).